Yelp/paasta/docs/source/installation/example_cluster.rst

 To get started run: ``docker-compose run playground``.
 This should give you a shell with the paasta\_tools package installed in development mode.

-The first time this runs it will take a while because we fetch and compile various python packages, however we store a cache on the docker host so that it is quicker next time.
-If you need to update a python package you probably want to
-``pip wheel /work --wheel-dir=/var/tmp/pip_cache`` and then restart the container.
+If you have added a new python dependency you may need to run ``docker-compose build`` to re-build the containers.
+Then you can restart everything with ``docker-compose down && docker-compose run playground``.

 Try it out
 ----------